fgeorges/mlproj-web/src/sources.md

 The name of the extension or transform is the name of the file (minus the `.xqy` or `.sjs` extension).
 Obviously, files named `*.xqy` result in installing an XQuery extension or transform, and `*.sjs` is used for JavaScript.

+## TDE sources

+A TDE source set can contain any file, but `*.xml` and `*.json` must be TDE templates (see the MarkLogic documentation for details).
+When loading a TDE source set, the templates are installed on the given database (as a content database, so are actually installed on its associated schema database).

+All other files than `*.xml` and `*.json` are ignored.